jimthedev/esbox/README.md

 > esbox script.js
 ```

-Every time you save the file, the display will clear and your script will run again.
+Every time you save the file, esbox clears the terminal display will clear and runs your script again.

 To see available flags, run `esbox --help`.

 ## Automatic Babel compilation

-esbox uses Babel's preset for [stage-0](http://babeljs.io/docs/plugins/preset-stage-0/) features, so you can use almost any proposed syntax on the ECMAScript roadmap, including `async/await`.
+You can use almost proposed ECMAScript features that Babel supports ([stage-0](http://babeljs.io/docs/plugins/preset-stage-0/) and above), including async/await.

 ---